At a glance

 Where you use biometric data for the purpose of uniquely identifying an individual, it is also special category data.

 So, if you use biometric data for testing and mitigating discrimination in your AI system, but not for the purpose of confirming the identity of the individuals within the dataset or making any kind of decision in relation to them, the biometric data does not come under Article 9.
-The data is still regarded as biometric data under the GDPR, but is not special category data.
+The data is still regarded as biometric data under the UK GDPR, but is not special category data.

 Similarly, if the personal data does not allow or confirm an individual’s unique identification, then it is not biometric data (or special category data).